USTC-HIlab/DeepPhos/README.md

 The input file is an csv file, which includes ptm proteinName, postion, sequences and labels

-predict for your test data
+Predict for your test data
 =========
 If you want to use the model to predict your test data, you must prepared the test data as an csv file, the firest column is
 proteinName,the seconde col: postion, the third col: sequences